Thinking of putting your money to work with Chocolate Finance? Here’s everything you need to know before diving in.

 Here’s the short answer: Yes, but with caveats.

-✅ Client funds held in segregated custodian accounts (e.g., Citibank)
+- ✅ Client funds held in segregated custody accounts with HSBC, State Street, BNP Paribas, and Citibank

-So while Chocolate Finance Singapore is legit and regulated, your capital isn’t guaranteed.
+So while Chocolate Finance Singapore is legitimate and regulated, your capital isn’t guaranteed beyond the Top-Up Programme period.
 It’s safer than an unlicensed platform but riskier than a traditional savings account.

 Is Chocolate Finance Approved by MAS?

 Yes — Chocolate Finance is approved by MAS under a Capital Markets Services (CMS) license.
-This means it’s allowed to manage collective investment schemes and offer digital investment products to retail customers.
+This means it’s allowed to manage fund management activities and offer digital investment products to retail customers.

 However, being MAS-regulated ≠ deposit insurance.
 Your money is protected by compliance frameworks, not the government safety net (SDIC).